airbytehq/airbyte/docs/understanding-airbyte/jobs.md

 - 90 seconds after the third
 - 4 minutes and 30 seconds after the fourth

-For oss users, these values are configurable.
+For OSS users, these values are configurable.
 See [Configuring Airbyte](../operator-guides/configuring-airbyte.md#jobs) for more details.

 The duration of expected backoff between attempts can be viewed in the logs accessible from the job history UI.

 ### Retry examples

-To help illustrate what is possible, below are a couple examples of how the retry rules may play out under more elaborate circumstances.
+To help illustrate what is possible, review the examples below to see how the retry rules may play out under more elaborate circumstances.

 <table>
     <thead>